 - the date on which your company was incorporated, or

 - the statement date stated on your last confirmation statement

 The purpose of accounts is to report the financial activity of your company at the end of its financial year.
 The type of accounts you need to prepare and file will depend on the size or trading status of your company:

 - Larger companies must complete full statutory accounts

-- Small companies must prepare small company accounts (i.e. simple, abridged accounts)
+- Small companies must prepare small company accounts (i.e. simplified, abridged accounts)

 - Micro entities must prepare micro-entity accounts, which are even simpler than small company accounts

 - Dormant companies must prepare dormant accounts, which are also very basic

 The deadline for sending accounts to Companies House is 9 months after the end of your company’s financial year.
 However, your first set of accounts after incorporation will be due 21 months after the date of incorporation.